 - From the main Digital Wellbeing page, tap Do Not Disturb.

-- Near the bottom, tap Turn on automatically.
+- Near the bottom, tap Schedules.

 You can also set it so that your phone's Do Not Disturb feature will engage when placing your phone face down.
 Google calls this "Flip to Shhh."
 The concept isn't exactly new in the world of smartphones, but it's nice to see it as part of Digital Wellbeing's standard feature set.
 Better yet, enabling the feature is pretty easy: